 We had never been asked that question, and we figured that anyone going on to visit all the ballparks certainly belonged in the JapanBall Hall of Fame… if we’d actually had such a thing.
 We immediately formed an Induction Committee to set forth criteria for admission and the HOF was born.

-There are two ways to be inducted in the JapanBall Hall of Fame.
-Tour members can either:
+There are three ways to be inducted in the JapanBall Hall of Fame:

 - Visit all twelve NPB teams’ home stadiums during the course of one tour or

-- Complete the Main Tour three times over any number of years.
+- Complete the Main Tour three times over any number of years or